BEST PLACES TO VISIT IN ITALY – WHERE TO GO & WHAT TO SEE

-Everyone knows about the famous must see leaning tower when you visit Pisa.
-But, there are lots of other great things to see and do during your visit to the Tuscan city.
+Everyone knows about the famous must-see Leaning Tower when you visit Pisa.
+But, there are lots of other great things to see and do.

-The grounds of the Piazza de Miracoli where the leaning tower is located are gorgeous.
+The grounds of the Piazza dei Miracoli where the Leaning Tower is located are gorgeous.
 And although it’s not as famous as other Italian duomos the Duomo de Pisa is gorgeous as well.

 You should also make sure to admire the impressive architecture of the Battistero.
 It’s possible during your visit to hear singers on the inside, showing off the impressive acoustics of the building.

 As you’re strolling around the city be sure to make your way through Sant’Antonio square and look for the huge mural by Keith Haring known as “Tuttomondo”.
 It’s one of the hidden gems found in Pisa!
 Also, make sure to stroll along the Ponte di Mezzo for impressive views of the famous river Arno.

 - Tip: Check out my 1-day Pisa itinerary.